sebastien-plutniak/archeofrag/README.md

 ## Installation

-'Archeofrag' reference version can be installed from CRAN with:
+*Archeofrag* reference version can be installed from CRAN with:

 ```r
 install.packages("archeofrag")